-(c) HCAs must be documented, performed, updated and revalidated by a team with expertise in engineering and process operations.
-The team must include one member knowledgeable in the HCA methodology being used, and at least one operating employee who currently operates the process and is qualified in the process being evaluated.
+(c) HCAs must be documented and performed by a team with expertise in engineering and process operations.
+The team must include one member knowledgeable in the HCA methodology being used, and at least one operating employee who currently operates the process and has expertise and experience in the process being evaluated.
 As necessary, the team must consult with individuals with expertise in damage mechanisms, process chemistry, and control systems.